Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Introduction

+Imagine that we have a~phone review such as in Figure \ref{fig:aspect-example}.
+We can spot positive sentiment polarity for the \textit{screen} aspect and negative polarity for the \textit{battery life}.
+Unfortunately, nowadays most of the solutions still use sentiment analysis only on the whole document level; hence, they can not distinguish between the sentiment polarity related to \textit{screen} and \textit{battery life}.
+They commonly treat the document as a~source of only one opinion.
+Uber would be interested in which aspect of their service is rated positively and which negatively.
+There is a~big difference between opinion about the mobile app and a~driver - they are described by two different aspect sets.

+An aspect-based sentiment analyzer consists of many components.
+The first and primary one is responsible for precise and complete Aspect Term Extraction (ATE).
+Why is this step is so crucial?
+Aspect term extraction has a~substantial influence on the accuracy of the entire sentiment analysis tool because errors at the beginning (input) of the whole pipeline will be propagated to the next steps and could potentially harm the entire solution seriously~\cite{10.5555/3121646.3121651}.
+The Aspect Term Extractor takes some documents as input and identifies a set of aspects for each document.
+Figure \ref{fig:aspect-term-extraction-general-flow} presents an overview of such extractors with neural network architecture.
-There has been more emphasis on neural network architectures, and sequence tagging approaches \cite{Poria2016, double-embeddings, Wehrmann2017-twitter, Barnes2017} in aspect term extraction.
-These techniques have presented to be effective for named entity recognition (NER), part-of-speech tagging (POS) or chunking tasks \cite{Lample2016, Ma2016, Akbik2018}.
-There exists some research presenting neural network-based models for aspect term extraction, but there is still a~lack of comprehensive and reliable analysis of them.
-They mostly cover only a~limited range of solutions, and they do not cover problems such as:

-\begin{enumerate} \item one or two pre-trained word embedding models \cite{Li2017, Poria2016, double-embeddings}; \item very well represented languages such as English; there exist many massive word embedding models for English with millions of words in their vocabulary; there is a~significant problem as to how we can deal with minor languages \cite{Ruder2016, Zhou}; \item comparison of only few configurations, e.g., two word embedding models and two neural network architectures; it is hard to find the best design only by searching within such a~limited experimental space \cite{Yin:2016:UWD:3060832.3061038, Li2017}; \item these models are frequently fine-tuned with hand-crafted, language-dependent rules \cite{Poria2016}, and therefore the portability and time-to-market for the other languages is very problematic. \end{enumerate}
+There has been increasing emphasis on neural network architectures, and sequence tagging approaches \cite{Poria2016, double-embeddings, Wehrmann2017-twitter, Barnes2017} in Aspect Term Extraction.
+These techniques have proved to be effective for named entity recognition (NER), part-of-speech tagging (POS) or chunking tasks \cite{Lample2016, Ma2016, Akbik2018}.
+There exists some research presenting neural network-based models for aspect term extraction, but there is still a lack of comprehensive and reliable analysis of them.
+They mostly cover only a~limited range of solutions, use only one or two pre-trained word embeddings~\cite{Li2017, Poria2016, double-embeddings}; focus only on very well represented languages such as English~\cite{Ruder2016, Zhou}; compare only a few model configurations, e.g., two word embedding models and two neural network architectures~\cite{Yin:2016:UWD:3060832.3061038, Li2017}, or fine-tune models with hand-crafted, language-dependent rules \cite{Poria2016}.
+Nowadays, machine learning models are deployed in many solutions, with different constraints.
+Researchers and machine learning engineers must consider aspects such as model complexity, memory requirements, the need for GPU acceleration, and many more.
+A single performance metric is not always enough.